renz45/d3-arrow/readme.md

 #d3-arrow
-Small Animated arrow library using D3
+Small Animated arrow library using D3.
+It uses a custom d3 build (see `.src/custom-d3.js`) so it only uses what it needs from d3.
+The `sample.js` and `index.html` are purely used for visual QA.

 #How to use